Hoyasumii/avengers-endgame/README.md

 VALKYRIE: Thor.
 Your people need a king.

-THOR: No, they already have one
+THOR: No, they already have one.